Gmast2662/Gem-Clicker/README.md

 ### Late Game & Prestige

 - When progress slows down, consider **Prestiging**
-- Prestige requires 1 million total gems earned
+- Prestige requires 1 million total gems earned (scales up each time!)
 - You'll lose all gems and generators BUT gain **Prestige Points**
-- Each Prestige Point gives a permanent **+1% bonus** to ALL gem production
+- Each Prestige Point gives a permanent **+5% bonus** to ALL gem production
+- **NEW:** Spend prestige points in the Prestige Shop for permanent upgrades!
 - Your first prestige is the biggest boost - don't be afraid to reset!

 ---